Explore our latest thought leadership, ideas, and insights on the issues that are shaping the future of business and society.

 Confidence in digital and leadership capabilities has sunk since 2012

-Compared to 2012, a smaller proportion of financial services executives said their organisations had the necessary digital capabilities to succeed – with the confident few falling from 41% to 37%.
-Breaking this down, although more executives felt they had the required digital capabilities in customer experience (40% compared to 35%), confidence in operations saw a significant drop.
-Only 33% of executives said they had the necessary operations capabilities, compared to 46% from six years ago.
+Compared to 2012, a smaller proportion of financial services executives said their organizations had the necessary digital capabilities to succeed – with the confident few falling from 41 percent to 37 percent.
+Breaking this down, although more executives felt they had the required digital capabilities in customer experience (40 percent compared to 35 percent), confidence in operations saw a significant drop.
+Only 33 percent of executives said they had the necessary operations capabilities, compared to 46 percent from six years ago.

-A shortfall in leadership was also cited, with only 41% of executives saying their organisations have the necessary leadership capabilities, down from 51% in 2012.
-In some specific areas, confidence in leadership fell significantly, including governance (45% to 32%), engagement (54% to 33%) and IT-business relationships (63% to 35%).
+A shortfall in leadership was also cited, with only 41 percent of executives saying their organizations have the necessary leadership capabilities, down from 51 percent in 2012.
+In some specific areas, confidence in leadership fell significantly, including governance (45 percent to 32 percent), engagement (54 percent to 33 percent) and IT-business relationships (63 percent to 35 percent).

 Digital Mastery proves to be illusive

-In Capgemini’s digital mastery framework presented in the report, just 31% of banks and 27% of insurers are deemed to be digital masters, while 50% and 56% respectively are classified as beginners.
+In Capgemini’s digital mastery framework presented in the report, just 31 percent of banks and 27 percent of insurers are deemed to be digital masters, while 50 percent and 56 percent respectively are classified as beginners.

-Executives also criticised the lack of a compelling vision for digital transformation across their organisations.
-Only 34% of banking and 24% of insurance respondents agreed with the statement that ‘our digital transformation vision crosses internal organisational units’, with just 40% and 26% respectively saying that ‘there is a high-level roadmap for digital transformation’.
+Executives also criticized the lack of a compelling vision for digital transformation across their organizations.
+Only 34 percent of banking and 24 percent of insurance respondents agreed with the statement that ‘our digital transformation vision crosses internal organizational units’, with just 40 percent and 26 percent respectively saying that ‘there is a high-level roadmap for digital transformation’.

-Banking transformation has taken centre stage, while insurance places focus on automation
+Banking transformation has taken center stage, while insurance places focus on automation

 Although banks’ digital transformation journeys are well underway, the industry has reached a crossroads, cites the report, as it attempts to meet the rising digital expectations of customers, manage cost pressures, and compete with technology upstarts.
-Fewer than half of banks (38%) say they have the necessary digital and leadership capabilities required for transformation.
-Insurance is catching-up with only 30% claiming to have the digital capabilities required and 28% the leadership capabilities necessary.
+Fewer than half of banks (38 percent) say they have the necessary digital and leadership capabilities required for transformation.
+Insurance is catching-up with only 30 percent claiming to have the digital capabilities required and 28 percent the leadership capabilities necessary.

 The banking sector does, however, outpace non-financial services sectors on capabilities such as customer experience, workforce enablement and technology and business alignment.
-Fifty-six percent of the banking firms said they use analytics for more effective target marketing (in comparison to 34% insurance and 44% non-financial services sector).
-More than half (53%) of banking organisations also said that upskilling and reskilling on digital skills is a top priority for them (32% for insurance and 44% for non-financial services sector).
+Fifty-six percent of the banking firms said they use analytics for more effective target marketing (in comparison to 34 percent insurance and 44 percent non-financial services sector).
+More than half (53 percent) of banking organizations also said that upskilling and reskilling on digital skills is a top priority for them (32 percent for insurance and 44 percent for non-financial services sector).

-One area of advantage for insurers was operational automation, with 42% of executives saying they used robotic process automation, against 41% of bankers, and 34% reporting the use of artificial intelligence in operations (compared to 31% of bank executives).
+One area of advantage for insurers was operational automation, with 42 percent of executives saying they used robotic process automation, against 41 percent of bankers, and 34 percent reporting the use of artificial intelligence in operations (compared to 31 percent of bank executives).

 More challenges are ahead

 On the other hand, business model innovation, defining a clear vision and purpose, and culture and engagement are some areas which are challenging both for banking and insurance.
-Only 33% of insurance and 39% of banking organisations have launched new businesses based on digital technologies (41% in non-financial services sector).
-While banking is in line with the non-financial services average, only around a third (34%) of banks had a digital vision that crossed organisational units.
-Insurance lags even further behind, with just around a quarter (24%) having an all-encompassing vision.
-In terms of culture aspects as well, only 33% of banking and 25% of insurance organisations thought their leaders were adopting new behaviours required for transformation, as compared with 37% in non-financial services organisations.
+Only 33 percent of insurance and 39 percent of banking organizations have launched new businesses based on digital technologies (41 percent in non-financial services sector).
+While banking is in line with the non-financial services average, only around a third (34 percent) of banks had a digital vision that crossed organizational units.
+Insurance lags even further behind, with just around a quarter (24 percent) having an all-encompassing vision.
+In terms of culture aspects as well, only 33 percent of banking and 25 percent of insurance organizations thought their leaders were adopting new behaviors required for transformation, as compared with 37 percent in non-financial services organizations.